ike-hannah/final-group-project/README.md

 Since, this data also includes betting data information, that will also be used in our analysis in helping determine the winner of the games.

 ## Linear Regression Model
-For the purposes of our machine learning model, we opted to utilize a linear regression model.
-Most simply stated, linear regression is the comparison of relationship between two variables to identify a change in outcome.
-In our case, the purpose is to attempt to identify an effect of weather upon the outcome of NFL scores.
-The weather, as measured in degrees Fahrenheit, is our presumed explanatory variable, while total points scored in a game is our dependent variable.
-Creating a linear model will allow us to catch outliers in our data set and detect the overall trend of the dataset.
+For the purposes of our machine learning model, we opted to utilize a multivariate linear regression model.
+The data was augmented to include a category with a binary indication of weather the team was playing at home or away.
+Then, the features were ranked and a 3d visualization was made.

 ## PgAdmin